 Melanie also dove into the topic of ethics stating that every enterprise should architect ethical supply chains by design and work together from the bottom up to create responsible ethical ecosystems.
 In designing ethical supply chains, the biggest challenge lies in reliable business-models (interesting book in this regard is Paul Hawken’s Drawdown).
 If we all work together on ethical ecosystems we can collectively take over the world.

 Business should be critically evaluated, but looked at in a new way, as a tool to be leveraged on the way towards more social impact.
 In the vision of Melanie, Business can for sure be one of the most effective ways of activism.

 Food for thought!

 Also, you can have a look at her presentation here.
-As promised the video of her presentation will be published as well.
-We will update this article as soon as we have put the video online.
+The video recording of the presentation is also available online.
 Follow-up about ways of funding such as impact bonds, social franchising, result-based finance etc. are coming soon!